top of page

 Lowell is a city with a population of about 115,000 citizens located about a half hour northwest of Boston near the Massachusetts-New Hampshire border.
 Straddling the Merrimack River, Lowell came of age during the Industrial Revolution as a mill town.
 Many of those mills have been preserved as part of the Lowell National Historic Park.

 LeLacheur Park is located on the southern bank of the Merrimack River a short distance from downtown.
-While Lowell is served by Amtrak train and Greyhound bus service, most fans will drive to LeLacheur Park.
 Interstate 495 runs just south of Lowell, and the Lowell Connector takes motorists from the interstate into downtown Lowell.
 The ballpark is about two miles from the end of the Lowell Connector.
+The Lowell Regional Transit Authority’s number 9 bus has a stop on Pawtucket Street right near the ballpark for those fans using public transit.

-Even though the Spinners have only been gone for two seasons, the ballpark feels like it’s in a serious state of disrepair.
-Spinners signage is still present all over the ballpark.
-Ads on the outfield walls are faded or ripping, the scoreboard is not fully operational, the green seats throughout the park are faded and showing their age, painted surfaces around the park are peeling, and cement all along the concourse is cracked and patched.
-It creates a sad feeling for fans who visited throughout the halcyon days of the Spinners.
+Since the departure of the Spinners after the 2020 season, LeLacheur Park feels like it’s been in a steady decline due to a lack of upkeep.
+The outfield walls are faded, ads are gone, the scoreboard is not operational and is now covered by a tarp, portable carts sit unattended, the green seats throughout the park are faded and showing their age, painted surfaces around the park are peeling, and cement all along the concourse is cracked and patched.
+As mentioned before, about half of the seating bowl is blocked off to fan access.
+It makes for a surreal experience for fans who visited throughout the halcyon days of affiliated baseball.
+But at least the Spinners signage has finally been taken down.

 Return on Investment 5

-If you need a snack, the prices at the concession stand are in line with other ballparks in the area.
-No item costs more than four dollars.
+If you need a snack, the prices at the concession stand are certainly affordable.
+No item costs more than five dollars.

 There are a few small plaques scattered around LeLacheur Park which highlight Lowell baseball history.
-Longtime River Hawks coach Jim Stone, ballpark namesake Edward LeLacheur, and Lowell natives, Baseball Hall of Famers Hugh Duffy and Joe Kelley, are honored in bronze on the ballpark’s walls.
+Lowell natives and Baseball Hall of Famers Hugh Duffy and Joe Kelley, longtime River Hawks coach Jim Stone, and ballpark namesake Edward LeLacheur are honored in bronze on the ballpark’s walls.

 Final Thoughts